orneryhippo/celery-flower-heroku/README.md

     git push heroku master

-Now visit the app.
+Now visit the app at APP_NAME.herokuapp.com (with the APP_NAME heroku created above.
 It will ask for a username and a password which you defined with the FLOWER_BASIC_AUTH environment variable above.